kbutev/NotABadPlayer-Android/README.md

 * Always single process app, if you open it from another Android app it opens a new window instead of adding an activity to the stack of the caller app

-* Simple lifecycle for the components of the app: for activities/fragments, onCreate() is never called twice; AudioPlayer and the AudioInfo (the cache for the media library) are initialized once
+* Simple lifecycle for the components of the app: for activities/fragments.
+Fragments rely on onActivityCreate() to start their presenters and loopers (if they are any); AudioPlayer singleton is used to represent the player of the app and the AudioInfo singleton is used to represent the media library (audio albums and their tracks information)

+* No Services used.
+Supposedly one should be used for the audio player, just in case the app gets killed from low memory, but I find that unlikely to happen because of the low memory footprint of the app; not only that but I don't like the idea of the app being killed while the audio player keeps ringing in the background

 * Supports one orientation only: portrait